Skip to Main Content

 Cons

-Some lenders assess origination fees — sometimes up to 12 percent of the loan amount — prepayment penalties if you choose to pay the loan off early, late payment fees and insufficient funds fees for returned payments.
-All of these can add to the total cost of the $80,000 loan.
+There are also fees that may apply.
+Some lenders assess origination fees — which can sometimes total up to 12 percent of the loan amount — prepayment penalties if you choose to pay the loan off early, late payment fees and insufficient funds fees for returned payments.
+All of these can add to the total cost of an $80,000 loan.

-Use a loan calculator to understand how different interest rates and loan terms affect the cost of the loan.
+A personal loan calculator can help pinpoint how different interest rates and loan terms affect the cost of the loan.
 You’ll want to have a firm understanding of the loan and any fees that come with it ahead of signing the agreement.

 Alternatives to $80,000 personal loans

-If you are unable to find a personal loan that fits your needs, it is best to find alternatives rather than signing off on one that could lead to future financial troubles.
-Consider the following alternatives to an $80,000 personal loan:
+If you are unable to find a personal loan that fits your needs, it is best to find alternatives rather than signing off on a loan that could lead to future financial troubles.
+Consider personal loan alternatives like tapping into your home equity.

 • Home equity loan or HELOC: The primary benefit of this borrowing option is the ability to get funding at longer terms than personal loans allow.
-But it doesn’t come without risk — your home is on the line and you must have significant equity in your home in order to qualify.
-A home equity loan is disbursed in a lump sum while a line of credit allows you to draw multiple times during a set period.
+But it doesn’t come without risk — your home is on the line, and you must have significant equity in your home in order to qualify.
+A home equity loan is disbursed in a lump sum, while a home equity line of credit (HELOC) allows you to draw multiple times during a set period.

 • Cash-out mortgage refinance: A cash-out refinance also requires significant equity in your home.
 You replace your mortgage with one for more than you owe and get the difference in cash.
 It is a potentially costly option, and isn’t recommended if you can’t get the same rate or lower than your current mortgage.